 Occasionally I give talks at meetups or conferences.
 A full history of my talks in the form of slides can be found on SpeakerDeck.
-Below is a list of the most recent talks I’ve given, along with any video recordings.
+Below is a list of the most recent talks I’ve given, along with any video recordings that might exist.

 Utilising OSS to Operate a Centralised, Globally Distributed Cloud Platform